 - A few days before, Christians go to the cemetery and clean the graves.
 And on 1 November, they bring flowers to the cemetery, especially chrysanthemums, typical of autumn and this holiday.
 The graves are decorated with flowers and wreaths.
 Candles are lit for the souls of the deceased.

 - In folk legends, the night of 1 November is the night when the gates of the Underworld open and the dead and saints come to visit the living.

 - The choice of 1 November seems to have been made for both symbolic and practical reasons.
 October is the month of harvesting the fruits of the fields, orchards, and vineyards.
 As we enter the month of November, man begins to enjoy the fruits of his labor for the year.

-- This is a fitting occasion to contemplate the fruits of the vine which is Christ, of the apostolic activity of the Church.
-Of the efforts and sacrifices of men of goodwill, fruits embodied in the saints in heaven.
+- This is a fitting occasion to contemplate the fruits of the vine, which is Christ, of the apostolic activity of the Church.
+Of the efforts and sacrifices of men of goodwill, fruits are embodied in heaven’s saints.

 So The Feast of All Saints has its origins in the practice of the Church of Antioch.
-Which even in the early centuries celebrated with great pomp all the martyrs of Christianity.
-And also known and unknown, on the first Sunday after the Solemnity of the Descent of the Holy Spirit.
-Considering that the strength, courage, and steadfastness of the martyrs are par excellence the work of the Holy Spirit.
+Which, even in the early centuries, celebrated with great pomp all the martyrs of Christianity.
+And he is also known and unknown on the first Sunday after the Solemnity of the Descent of the Holy Spirit.
+Considering that the martyrs’ strength, courage, and steadfastness are par excellence, the work of the Holy Spirit.
 Promised and given to His Church by Christ the Saviour.

 Indeed, The Church of Rome adopted this feast in the 6th century.
-One hundred years later, Pope Boniface IV fixed the date of the feast of all the martyrs on 1 November.
-The day on which the Roman Pantheon, transformed into a Christian church.
+One hundred years later, Pope Boniface IV fixed the feast date of all the martyrs on 1 November.
+The day on which the Roman Pantheon transformed into a Christian church.
 It was consecrated and dedicated to the Mother of God and all the martyrs.
-Receiving the name Sancta Maria ad martyrs.
+I was receiving the name Sancta Maria ad martyrs.